radekw8733/osuplusplus/README.md

 # osu!++ [Pre-alpha] - only use for testing
 osu!++ is an unofficial client to osu! world.
-It's built using C++, SDL2 and Skia to bring faster and better latency experience using modern graphics APIs.
+It's built using C++ and SFML to bring faster and better latency experience.
+It's graphics design is also modular so it should be easy to plug it in to other frameworks.

 ## Roadmap